crytic/building-secure-contracts/learn_evm/arithmetic-checks.md

 There are a few ways to verify that the result in its 256-bit representation will fit into the expected data type.
 This is only true when all upper bits are the same.
-The most direct method, as just shown, involves checking the lower and upper bounds of the value.
+The most direct method, as previously shown, involves verifying both the lower and upper bounds.

 ```solidity
 /// @notice Check used in int64 addition for version >= 0.8.16.